-I had two emails from people who wanted to share stories with me.
-One claimed that his house was haunted by it’s previous owner, and the other message came from a Wellesley College employee who wanted to share information about the college’s underground tunnels.
-Both intrigued me, but, after my past two experiences, I was hesitant.
+Two emails sat in my inbox awaiting response.
+One from a man who claimed his house was haunted by it’s previous owner, the other a message from a Wellesley College employee who asked if I’d like a tour of the college’s haunted underground tunnels.
+The emails were intriguing, but after my past two experiences I was hesitant.

-At the very least, I felt the need to tweak my flier.
-So I did.
-I made it clear that I was an author looking to gather ghost stories from Welleslians about hauntings in Wellesley.
-I even put a disclaimer on the bottom of the page “Please note: I am neither a ghost hunter, nor a paranormal problem-solver – just a curious neighbor who intends to document hauntings.”
+At the very least, I had to tweak my flier.
+I made it clear that I was an author looking only to gather ghost stories from Welleslians about hauntings in Wellesley.
+I even put a disclaimer on the bottom of the page “Please note: I am neither a ghost hunter, nor a paranormal problem-solver – just a curious neighbor with a blog.”

 I don’t know.
 It’s all I could come up with.
-I printed out a new flier and posted it at the library.
+I printed it out and posted it at the library.

 But I couldn’t bring myself to respond to the responses it elicited.